scabini/SSN/README.md

 Journal version: https://www.sciencedirect.com/science/article/pii/S0020025519310874

 The code was implemented using Matlab and C++.
-The binary "mexa64" works on Linux 64 bit systems.
-If you are running a different system you need to compile the "SSN_getFeatureMaps.cpp" source via MEX, eg:
+The binary "mexa64" works on Linux 64 bit systems, while "mexw64" is Windows 64 bit binaries.
+If you are running a different system, you may need to compile the C++ sources ".cpp" using MEX:
 ```
 mex('SSN_getFeatureMaps.cpp')
 ```

 ## Usage

-  * Given a w-by-h-by-3 'image' and a maximum radius 'rn' for pixel neighboring analysis, call the main funcion SSN:
+  * Given a pixel matrix representing an 'image' and a maximum radius 'rn' for neighboring pixel analysis, call the main function SSN:
   ```
   features = SSN(image, rn)
  ```
+  * It works either with 3d matrices (i.e., color images) or 2d matrices (grayscale).
+However, notice that the method was developed for color images (see the paper).
 ## Cite

 If you use this method, please cite our paper: